Kentaro321/paper-readings/README.md

 # 📚 Paper Reading Log

-Automatically visualize your paper reading log below:
+Track and visualize your paper reading with auto-updated charts.

 <!--CHART_START-->
 ![By category](assets/category_stylish.svg)